Veterinary Investigator Program (VIP)

 - Laboratory exploration with other students in the program.

 - Social events to foster interaction and sense of community.

 - Career path panel discussion.

 - Formal oral presentations to CVM community at closure of program.

-- Attendance and presentation at the 2020 Boehringer Ingelheim-NIH Veterinary Scholar Program Symposium, which will be hosted by San Diego UCSD & AVMA (dates TBD)
+Attendance and presentation at the 2021 Boehringer Ingelheim-NIH Veterinary Scholar Program Symposium

 - A more detailed description of the program components can be downloaded